 Our expert guides will be with you every step of the way: ensuring that you remain safe in this, sometimes harsh new world, while at the same time offering you incredible insights into the entire area.
 They will tell you the legendary tales about giants, trolls and heroes that Icelandic children are brought up on; teach you about the rich flora and fauna that are unique to the area; guide you to the secret places, that few others know about; teach you about the majestic wildlife that calls the area home; and take you to all the places that you won’t want to miss.

-We will stay in isolated huts, which are situated high up mountains like: Álftavatn, Emstrur and Hrafntinnusker, giving a rustic, rural feel to the hike, which also ensures that on this trek you will really have the chance to get in touch with nature.
-In these remote places, our guides will help you to prepare stunning traditional Icelandic cuisine: a well-deserved reward, which will be eaten around a warm campfire, to an awe-inspiring, natural backdrop.
-The trek is pretty intense, which only adds to the camaraderie of the group and many people make friends that will last them a lifetime.
+We will stay in isolated huts, which are situated high up mountains like Álftavatn, Emstrur, and Hrafntinnusker, giving a rustic, rural feel to the hike, which also ensures that on this trek you will really have the chance to get in touch with nature.
+In these remote places, our guides will help you to prepare delicious meals, a well-deserved reward at the end of a long hiking day.
+Together, we will share a trekking experience, adding to the camaraderie of the group, often resulting in long-lasting friendships.